Manuel1471/paper_forge/README.md

 - Incremental updates
 - Digital signatures

-## Project status
+## Project Status

 PaperForge is experimental and currently intended for learning, testing, and early integration.

 The public API may change before version `1.0.0`.

 ## Contributing

 Contributions, bug reports, architecture discussions, and PDF examples are welcome.

 Before opening a pull request: